ch32-rs/ch32-hal/README.md

 ## Contributing

-TODO.
 All kinds of contributions are welcome.

+- Share your project at [Discussions](https://github.com/ch32-rs/ch32-hal/discussions)
+  - if your project is an open-source project, consider adding it to the list above
+- README and Documentation, including doc comments in code
+- Writing demo code for peripherals
+- Revising the peripheral definitions at [ch32-data](https://github.com/ch32-rs/ch32-data)
+- Adding new peripheral drivers - This is difficult to make it compatible with all chips, but you can try.
+- ...

 ## License